sermon: God's Creation and Our Works

-I Corinthians 4:6-7 And these things, brethren, I have in a figure [or, figuratively] transferred to myself and to Apollos for your sakes; that you might learn in us not to think of men above that which is written, that no one of you be puffed up for one against the other.
+I Corinthians 4:6-7 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you might learn in us not to think of men beyond what which is written, that none of you be puffed up on behalf of one against the other.
 For who makes you to differ from another?
 [We look around this room, and every one of us is different.
 Not only are the differences external, they are also internal as well.
 And we have different places within the body of Christ.]
-And what have you that you did not receive?
-[And now, after you have received it] Why do you glory, as if you had not received it?
+And what do you have that you did not receive?
+[And now, after you have received it] Why do you boast as if you had not received it?

 I have two purposes for going through this in such fine detail.
 One is that I want all of us to give God the glory for even bringing us as far as He has to this moment.

-I Corinthians 1:30-31 But of Him [God] are you in Christ Jesus, who of God is made unto us wisdom, and righteousness, and redemption.
-That, according as it is written, "He that glories, let him glory in the Lord."
+I Corinthians 1:30-31 But of Him [God] you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—that, as it is written, "He that glories, let him glory in the Lord."

 The second reason is directly tied to the first, and is found in verse 29.

 I Corinthians 1:29 That no flesh should glory in His presence.